bookofproofs/bookofproofs.github.io/_sources/history/20th-century/spitzer.md

 title: Spitzer, Lyman
 born: 1914
 died: 1997
-keywords: Lyman Spitzer, Space Telescope, Nuclear Fusion, Plasma Physics, MHD, Star Formation, Hubble Space Telescope
+keywords: lyman spitzer,spitzer
-description: Lyman Spitzer was an American physicist and astronomer who developed the space telescope and wrote papers on nuclear fusion, plasma physics, MHD, and star formation.
-He was a key figure in the development of the Hubble Space Telescope.
+description: Lyman Spitzer was an American theoretical physicist and astronomer best known for pioneering the idea of a space telescope.
+He also worked on nuclear fusion.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---